 Sharing my best software development tips and tricks.
 From quick tips to actual guides and solutions.

 This post describes how to get the currently logged in user using ASP.NET Core.
-This is compared with how it’s done in .NET Framework.
-Background In .NET Core, a lot of things are done a bit differently.
+This is compared with how it’s done in ASP.NET Framework.
+Background In ASP.NET Core (and .NET Core in general), a lot of things are done a bit differently than what you might be used to if you’re coming from the .NET Framework world.
 That’s what I’ve been learning building more and more stuff with it, instead of good old .NET Framework.
-The learning curve is definitely there, but it’s not that bad – most of the things work in a similar fashion, but a huge number of details are different.
-In…Continue reading How to get current user in ASP.NET Core?
+The learning curve is definitely there, but it’s not that…Continue reading How to get the current user in ASP.NET Core?

 I’ve been posting about different localization / globalization / multilingual options of SharePoint for quite some time.
 It’s a topic that’s kind of close to my heart, being a non-English speaker with a really difficult native language – one, that Microsoft always gets wrong even though it’s not for the lack of trying!
 Weirdly enough, while Microsoft messes up the Finnish translation and localization all the time, they do detect and recognize the language surprisingly well.
 Enough chitchat, though.
 In this post, I’m trying to…Continue reading SharePoint linguistic search features